Located just 2.5 hours from Bangkok by road, Hua Hin is one of the most popular beach towns catering to Bangkok residents.

 I couldn't help but chuckle seeing groups of Thais taking photos and excited to be in the Wild West!

 Hua Hin's main night market, located directly in the center of town and outside the daily fresh market, is one of the best places to visit during the evening.

 The street closes to all motor vehicles and stalls of clothes, souvenirs, crafts, artwork, and restaurants open up.

 One of the best places to eat dinner is in the Hua Hin night market where you'll find a variety of incredibly tempting seafood restaurants.

-Like everywhere else in Thailand, food is one of the main attractions, and there are no shortage of restaurants in Hua Hin to cater to every taste.
+Like everywhere else in Thailand, food is one of the main attractions, and there is no shortage of restaurants in Hua Hin to cater to every taste.

-For dinner, like I mentioned above, there’s no better place for seafood than the night market.
+For dinner, as I mentioned above, there's no better place for seafood than the night market.